 Key Contributions

-• Introduces the SDSA model as a novel conceptual framework for analysing fake news accusations.
+• Introduces the SDSA model as a new conceptual tool for analyzing fake news accusations.

-• Reconceptualises “fake news” from a misinformation problem to a strategic rhetorical weapon in political conflict.
+• Shifts the scholarly framing of “fake news” from a misinformation problem toward a strategic communicative practice.

-• Bridges literatures on negative campaigning, political delegitimization, and media amplification dynamics.
+• Bridges research on negative campaigning, political delegitimization, and media amplification.

-• Applies the framework empirically to the Italian media-political system.
+• Applies the framework to the Italian media–political system as an empirical case.

 Methods